peterzh/signals/README.md

 ## Code organization

-Below is a list of Signal's subdirectories and an overview of their respective contents.
+Below is a list of *signal*'s subdirectories and an overview of their respective contents.

 ### +audstream